-- 1 Enter something in the search field above the fixture library to search for a manufacturer or model name. - 2 Click the arrow to the right of the search field to reveal additional filter options. - Select a fixture type to only show fixtures of this type. - Use the Channels field to find fixture profiles with the specified number of channels.
-For example, enter "11, 15" to find profiles with an 11 channel mode and an 15 channel mode.
+1 Enter something in the search field above the fixture library to search for a manufacturer or model name.

+- 2 Click ★ to view only fixture profiles that have been marked as favorites.
+(To mark a profile as favorite, Control-click the profile and choose Add to Favorites from the shortcut menu.) - 3 Click the arrow to the right of the search field to reveal additional filter options. - Select a fixture type to only show fixtures of this type. - Use the Channels field to find fixture profiles with the specified number of channels.
+For example, enter "11, 15" to find profiles with both an 11 channel mode and a 15 channel mode.